Oral lichen planus: A Mysterious Mouth Condition

 Mouth Infections

-Certain mouth infections, such as the human papillomavirus and chronic Candida albican infection (candidiasis or oral thrush), have been identified as risk factors for oral cancer.
+Certain mouth infections, such as the human papillomavirus type-16 and chronic Candida albican infection (candidiasis or oral thrush), have been identified as risk factors for oral cancer.

 Treating existing oral infections should also be part of lichen planus treatment.